Kingdom Hearts (video game): Characters

 The collaboration between Disney and Square resulted in a mixture of familiar Disney and Square characters, as well as several new characters created and designed by Tetsuya Nomura.
 The primary protagonist of the game is Sora, a 14-year-old boy chosen to wield the Keyblade—a weapon which is a cross between a key and a sword—to battle darkness.
 The game also features two friends from his home world, Riku and Kairi.
 For most of the game, Sora is joined by Donald Duck and Goofy, who are a court wizard and captain of Disney Castle's royal guard respectively, and were sent to find the Keyblade wielder, joining forces with Sora to search for their King, Mickey Mouse, while Sora searches for Kairi and Riku.
-The primary antagonist is Ansem, who seeks power and knowledge by using the Heartless, while Maleficent, from the 1959 film Sleeping Beauty, leads a group of Disney villains that seeks to use the Heartless for their own gain.
+The primary antagonist is Ansem, who seeks power and knowledge by using the Heartless, while Maleficent (from the 1959 film Sleeping Beauty) leads a group of Disney villains that seek to use the Heartless for their own gain.

 As a game meant to explore the fictional universes of various Disney films, over one hundred Disney characters are featured in various capacities.
-While many serve as major characters in the story, others appear in cameo roles, such as the One Hundred and One Dalmatians being part of a side-quest where the player receives rewards for collecting and returning them to Pongo and Perdita.
+While many serve as major characters in the story, others appear in cameo roles, such as the One Hundred and One Dalmatians being part of a side-quest where the player receives rewards for collecting and returning the 99 puppies to Pongo and Perdita.
 Most worlds also feature a Disney villain whom the player must defeat.

 Square also incorporated several characters from the Final Fantasy series into the game, though altered to fit the game's story.
 Destiny Islands features younger versions of Tidus and Wakka from Final Fantasy X (2001) and Selphie Tilmitt from Final Fantasy VIII (1999).
-In Traverse Town, the player encounters Squall Leonhart, also known as Leon, from Final Fantasy VIII, as well as Aerith Gainsborough, Cid Highwind, and Yuffie Kisaragi from Final Fantasy VII (1997).
+In Traverse Town, the player encounters Squall Leonhart, also known in-game as Leon, from Final Fantasy VIII, as well as Aerith Gainsborough, Cid Highwind, and Yuffie Kisaragi from Final Fantasy VII (1997).
 Rikku from Final Fantasy X was originally set to appear, but was replaced by Yuffie.
 Cloud Strife and Sephiroth from Final Fantasy VII make appearances in Olympus Coliseum, where the player can fight them in tournaments.
 The emphasis on characters from later Final Fantasy installments stems from Nomura's hesitation to use characters he did not design.
 The game also uses other Final Fantasy icons, such as the Moogles, who mediate item synthesis.